Skip to main content

 Edge property output

-For edge streams, .edgeProperties() emits each edge as an object with all of its properties plus the virtual $id, $label, $from, and $to fields.
+For edge streams, .edgeProperties() emits each edge as an object with all of its properties plus the virtual $id, $label, $from, $to, $distance, and $score fields when those fields are present on the current ranked edge stream.

 const aliceFollowsEdges = readBatch()